eduwallet/veramo-agent/README.md

 Please note that the application assumes the credential metadata is in `vc_jwt` format, so the credential attributes are listed in the `credential_definition.credentialSubject` attribute.
 The content of this attribute is converted automatically if the credential has format `vc+sd-jwt`, which uses a `claims` attribute instead.

+Please note that the application supports both VCDM 1.1 and VCDM 2.0 type credentials.
+To enable a VCDM 2.0 credential, configure it with format 'vc+jwt' instead of 'json_vc_jwt'.
+This is automatically rewritten in the metadata output, because the OID4VCI spec does not understand 'vc+jwt'.

 ### Dids

 The key material configuration is stored in the `conf/dids/` directory.
 Each entry looks as follows: